Campus Living Residential Policies Fall 2018

-- Air Conditioners.
+Air Conditioners.
 Students are not permitted to install individual air conditioners in the living units.
-All students who have a special health request or medical need should contact Student Disability Services by calling 765- 658-6267.
+Students who have a special health request or medical need should contact Student Disability Services by calling 765- 658-6267.

-- The following are some examples of appliances that do not meet these standards: toasters or toaster ovens, electric grills or presses and coffeemakers with hot plates.
+Some examples of appliances that do not meet these standards: toasters or toaster ovens, electric grills or presses and coffee makers with hot plates.

-- Lamps & Lighting.
+Lamps & Lighting.
 Certain types of lamps and lighting are prohibited due to fire hazard.
 No halogen lights are to be used in any University-owned housing.
 Lights in tubes/tracks may be used as an alternative to string lights, which tend be a safer alternative.
-Should students wish to use string lights, they must be plugged directly into the wall (not into an extension cord of any type) and they cannot be hung or placed in restricted areas (e.g. ceiling, roof, etc.).
+String lights cannot be hung or placed in living units and restricted areas (e.g. ceiling, roof, etc.).
 Lights on strings may be used on the exterior of living units with the permission of the professional staff member who oversees that community.

-- Recreational Equipment.
-Pools, slip-and-slides and slacklines are prohibited for all University Housing properties (Residence Halls, Rector Village and UOAH).
+Recreational Equipment.
+Pools, slip-and-slides, hammocks, and slacklines are prohibited for all University Housing properties (Residence Halls, Rector Village and UOAH).
 All other stationary recreational equipment must be approved by the Campus Living and Community Development Office.

-- Satellite Dishes.
+Satellite Dishes.
 Satellite dishes are not permitted in or around any University owned apartment or house.
-Residents are provided with free campus cable.

-- Sports.
-The playing of sports or recreational activities is not permitted in the residence units (i.e., bouncing balls, throwing footballs, or playing racquetball, tennis, golf, etc.).
+Sports.
+The playing of sports or recreational activities is not permitted in the residence units (i.e., bouncing balls, throwing footballs, or playing racquetball, tennis, golf, nerf guns, etc.).

-- Wall Decorations and Painting.
+Wall Decorations and Painting.
 Residents will be financially responsible for damage, as determined by University officials, to walls and doors caused by hanging any decorations.
 The painting of walls, doors, furnishings, or any other fixtures in student rooms is not permitted.
 The painting of posters and similar work that could damage floors should not be done in indoors.
 Items, such as tapestries, fabrics etc., cannot be hung on ceilings that obstruct lighting or cover smoke detectors in any way.
 Adhesive items such as contact paper, stickers, vinyl, and other items should not be used in university residence halls, apartments, or houses.